HomeFAQs › Menu & Menu Engineering

 What mistakes do restaurants make when cutting costs without a method?

-The method requires a strict sequence: measure real food cost with exact weights first, then calculate absolute contribution margin, and only then decide whether the adjustment should be to the recipe, the selling price, or both.
+The method forces a strict sequence — measure real food cost with exact weights first, calculate absolute contribution margin second, and only then decide whether the fix is recipe, price, or both — and skipping that order explains why 55% of cost cuts fail within 90 days.

-Skipping that sequence explains why 55% of cost-cutting efforts fail within 90 days.
-Lowering the food cost of a dish nobody orders doesn't move the needle on cash.
-The improvement phase of the Masterestaurant method combines costing with menu engineering: position on the menu, dish name, description, and presentation sequence.
-Diego F. Parra documents that repositioning a high-margin dish — contribution above $8 per cover — in the first three spots of a section increases its order frequency by 12% to 20% without changing the price or recipe.
-For a dish with 200 weekly covers, that increase means 24 to 40 additional sales per week, or between $192 and $320 in extra margin if the dish contributes $8 net.
+Lowering the food cost of a dish nobody orders moves nothing in the register.
+That's why the improvement phase pairs costing with menu engineering: placement, dish name, description, and presentation sequence.
+Repositioning a dish that contributes more than $8 per cover into the top three spots of a section lifts its order frequency 12% to 20% without touching price or recipe, per cases Diego F. Parra documents.
+For a dish with 200 weekly covers, that lift means 24 to 40 extra sales a week, or between $192 and $320 in additional margin at $8 net contribution.
+That's the gap between optimizing a spreadsheet number and optimizing real operating profitability — the second moves the P&L, the first only dresses up a report few people read.

 How do you decide when to raise a dish's price versus redesigning the recipe?